circusautomatic/cthuloid/README.md

 # cthuloid

-Cthuloid is an autonomous theater umbrella project by Circus Automatic.
+Cthuloid is an experimental autonomous theater umbrella project by Circus Automatic.

 Folders of note:
 - LightArm - ethernet-enabled spotlight robot project